-Edward Snowden’s memoir Permanent Record will be published globally by Macmillan Publishers on 17 September 2019.
-The book will tell the story of his time working as a CIA agent and NSA contractor, and the disillusionment he felt with the American intelligence establishment that led him to give up his future to share the truth about the US government’s pursuit of a mass surveillance system.
+Edward Snowden’s memoir, Permanent Record, has been published globally by Macmillan Publishers and is available now.
+The book tells the story of his time working as a CIA agent and NSA contractor, and the disillusionment he felt with the American intelligence establishment that led him to give up his future to share the truth about the US government’s pursuit of a mass surveillance system.

 In 2013, Edward Snowden, a former CIA agent and NSA contractor, shocked the world when he broke with the American intelligence establishment and revealed that the U.S. government was secretly pursuing the means to collect every phone call, text message, and email ever sent.
 The result would be an unprecedented system of mass surveillance with the ability to pry into the private lives of every person on earth.
 In Permanent Record, he tells his story for the very first time, bringing the reader along as he helps to create this system of mass surveillance, and then experiences the crisis of conscience that led him to try to bring it down.